Academic Year Program

-Full academic year program offering advanced graduate students, from a variety of fields, an intensive survey of the art, archaeology, history, and topography of Greece, from antiquity to the present.
+Full academic year program (the Regular Member Program) offering advanced graduate students, from a variety of fields, an intensive survey of the art, archaeology, history, and topography of Greece, from antiquity to the present.
 Students receive comprehensive training through visits to archaeological sites and museums, as well as in seminars.
 Excavations training program at Ancient Corinth also included.
 Enrollment: 15 to 20 students

 The Summer Session is a six week program (June-July).
 This program is an intensive introduction to the sites, museums, and monuments of Greece with onsite learning.
 Open to graduate and advanced undergraduate students, as well as to high school and college instructors.
 Enrollment: 20 participants.

 Two on-site seminar offerings.
 Each 18-day session focuses on specific topics led by internationally known scholars, and visit major monuments and sites.
 Topics change each year.
 Each seminar is limited to 20 participants.

 Agora Excavation Summer Volunteer Program